Long Distance Moving Cost

 The initial estimate that Three Men and a Truck offers is free of charge to clients.

 Preparing the destination for drop-off is crucial in controlling your costs.
 Each day the movers remain at the destination, the more the cost of the move will be since it takes up available resources.
 We will have to charge daily if the destination isn’t ready for unloading the truck.
+To avoid this, use a portable storage container when moving your items.
+This container will be dropped at your new destination so you can access and unload them whenever your new home is ready.

 No. We serve customers directly, ensuring that your goods are the only ones contained within your shipment.
 We know that other companies try to save on costs by having multiple moves scheduled for the same area, but we don’t follow that practice.
 We ensure that your goods are the only ones inside of the truck.